Using SewArt to convert a JPG to an embroidery file

 How I used SewArt to convert a JPG to an embroidery file

 The image that I wanted to convert to an embroidery file was a simple little bee.
 I had this crazy notion of stitching out all these little bees on a sweater.
 Yes – crazy, I know.
-I’ll show you the finished project later.
+Check out the finished embroidered bee sweater.
 Anyway – I decided to find a JPG of the bee I liked and then use SewArt to covert the JPG to an embroidery file.

 Opening the JPG